Skip to main content

 Broadcast access is controlled by your admin.
 An agent can only use Broadcast if an admin has turned on the Send broadcast permission in the agent's profile under Aloware admin > user profile settings.

-A note on how replies work: messages go out to many recipients, but their replies come back to you as individual one-to-one conversations.
+A note on how replies work: Messages go out to many recipients, but their replies come back to you as individual one-to-one conversations.
 Recipients cannot see or reply to each other.

 How to access broadcast